gilch/drython/README.md

 A DSL might need a three-way if-statement (-/+/0), or something like a switch-case.
 Yes, you can use the boilerplate cascading-elif pattern instead for any of your complex branching needs, but that's not an abstraction, is it?
-You have to re-write the switch-case (or what-have-you) imitating logic.
+You have to re-write the logic imitating the switch-case (or what-have-you).
 Every.
 Single.
 Time.
 If you can't make a simple `if` substitute, how can you expect to make a complex one when you need it?